 No. Grants come in all amounts.
 The nature of your project and the amount of the budget will determine what we would be looking for in terms of the size of a grant.
 In addition, if we find a few sources that may give smaller grants, they can potentially be combined to support your project if the cost is more.
-Connecticut College has received grants from $500 up to multi-million dollar grants.
-Our staff has helped with projects ranging from faculty research publication grants to grants for speech contests or conferences, to larger institutional grants.
+Connecticut College has received grants from a thousand dollars up to multi-million dollar grants.
+Our staff has helped with projects ranging from faculty research publication grants to grants for curricular changes, programs, or conferences, to larger institutional grants.

-First, there are a variety of incentives for applying for grants and getting them.
-One incentive is the opportunity to work on a project that you haven't had the funds to do.
-Doing research, working on institutional projects and winning grants, awards and fellowships are all commendable parts of your annual report to the president and the dean of the faculty.
+Receiving a grant is an opportunity to advance your own research.
+It will give you the opportunity to work on a project that you haven't had the funds to do.
+Doing research, working on institutional projects, and winning grants, awards and fellowships are all commendable parts of your annual report to the president and the dean of the faculty.
 Grants that we receive also enhance Connecticut College's chances of being invited to compete for other grants.

-Second, experience working on an institutional project/proposal can lend new perspectives and ideas to your work in the classroom.
+The experience of working on an institutional project or proposal can also lend new perspectives and ideas to your work in the classroom.

-In addition, depending on the type of project for which you are applying for funds, in some cases, you can work into the budget stipend support or a portion of the grant to cover your work on the project.
+And in some cases, you can work into the budget a stipend support or a portion of the grant to cover your work on the project.

 Absolutely.
 We will not write your proposals for you, but we can certainly help you find possible sources for funding, and can help you in obtaining additional information on some of these sources, including information on the kinds of fellowships funded by the corporation, foundation, agency or organization.
 We can also proofread your proposals, help you prepare budgets, and help you in obtaining the necessary forms.

 There are many different kinds of funding agencies.
 At Connecticut College we work primarily with the following: